 Note that creating rules based on hostids is possible, but generally not recommended.
-Maintaining large lists of hostid rules is tedious and prone to error.
+Maintaining large lists of rules with the hostid condition is tedious and prone to error.
 Instead, consider basing the rules on hostname or hosttype properties or vendor dictionary key/value pairs.

-Note - The hostid is specified as a value/type pair (for example, 7200014f5df0/ETHERNET).
-If a hostid rule does not specify the hostid type, it is assumed that the hostid is of type string.
+Note • The hostid is specified as a value/type pair (for example, 7200014f5df0/ETHERNET).
+If a hostid condition does not specify the hostid type, it is assumed that the hostid is of type string.